Brentford Community Stadium (capacity 17,250)

 Find train times and the book your tickets for the best available prices by using our trainline panel:

-There are a number of away friendly pubs near Griffin Park, including a pub on each corner of the stadium itself.
+There are a number of away friendly pubs near the Brentford Community Stadium, including a pub on each corner of the old stadium, Griffin Park.
 Please note, however, that some bars require club colours to be covered and some do not allow children.

-However, rather than take our word for it, we want to give you the view from other away fans who have visited Griffin Park.
+However, rather than take our word for it, we want to give you the view from other away fans who have visited Brentford Community Stadium.

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to Brentford, and you’ll be able to find them here.